Pauloscorps/FileReaderPHPClass/README.md

 ## Contributing
 I would like to improve this library by adding more file types in the future.
-Feel free to contribute to the library development by giving file types you would want.
+Feel free to contribute to the library development by telling me file types you would want.